 We’re committed to listening to you and to communicating as effectively as possible.
 At the September meeting, our Board of Advisors said you would welcome more frequent college updates.
 Taking that to heart, we’ve moved to quarterly distribution of our eDividend newsletter to keep you informed and engaged.

 In that spirit—come see us!
 Our upcoming schedule features some fantastic events on the Pullman campus.
 For example, the Burtenshaw Distinguished Lecture Series features Rock & Brews restaurant cofounders Dave Furano and Michael Zislis, speaking April 20, 11 a.m. – 1 p.m.
 Our Business Plan Competition April 22 – 23 is another annual highlight as well as a place where we can use your help as a judge, mentor, or sponsor.
-Contact Marie Mayes, director, WSU Center for Entrepreneurial Studies at firstname.lastname@example.org or register online to participate.
+Contact Marie Mayes, director, WSU Center for Entrepreneurship at firstname.lastname@example.org or register online to participate.

 The college is continuing to earn recognition in areas of strength.
 Our online MBA programs continue to be ranked nationally in the top 25 by U.S. News & World Report, including a #19 ranking among programs for veterans.
 You will also recognize the quality of our MBA program showcased in Amy and Colin Pappajohn’s alumni feature.